Chula Vista, California: East Chula Vista

-Chula Vista as seen from Mother Miguel Mountain.

 Beginning in the late 1980s the planned communities of Eastlake, Otay Ranch, Millenia, and Rancho del Rey began to develop in the annexed areas east of Interstate 805 and California State Route 125.
 These communities expanded upon the eastern annexations of the 1970s, including the area around Southwestern College.
 In 1986, Eastlake began to be built.
 In 1989, Rancho del Rey was established.
 In 1999, Otay Ranch began to be built on 23000 acres.

 Although "Eastlake" properly refers only to one planned community in east Chula Vista built around an artificial pond, the name is often used to encompass a much broader suburban region along the SR 125 corridor.
 This is in part due to the misconception that the lake which the name "Eastlake" refers to is the much larger Lower Otay Reservoir.
 Many businesses and institutions throughout east Chula Vista use "Eastlake" in their names.

 In the years around 2008 thousands of Tijuana's elite bought houses in and moved to east Chula Vista escaping violence, kidnapping and other crime taking place during that period in the Mexican metropolis only a few miles away.
 The Los Angeles Times wrote, "So many upper-class Mexican families live in… Eastlake… and Bonita… that… the area is becoming a gilded colony of Mexicans, where speaking English is optional and people can breathe easy cruising around in their Mercedes-Benzes and BMWs."
 In late 2018, a new Rapid bus route was created, taking passengers from the Otay Mesa Port of Entry, through eastern Chula Vista, and then into downtown San Diego.